KashishVerma30/Personal-assistant/README.md

-# Personal-assistant
+# Personal-Assistant
-A personal assistant made by converting the os
+A Personal Assistant made by converting the OS based program into a menu driven program using Python Code.